shopsys/shopsys/upgrade/UPGRADE-v9.0.1-dev.md

 ## Application
 - add `psr/event-dispatcher` to your composer dependencies in order to prevent PHPStan errors in Event classes ([#1894](https://github.com/shopsys/shopsys/pull/1894))
     - add `"psr/event-dispatcher": "^1.0.0",` to `require-dev` section in your `composer.json` file

+- fix not working upload of files in wysiwyg editor ([#1899](https://github.com/shopsys/shopsys/pull/1899))
+    - see #project-base-diff to update your project